Mastering Thyroid Health: How Levothyroxine Helps with Low Thyroid

-Undiagnosed thyroid disease may put you at risk for serious health conditions, such as heart diseases, osteoporosis, and infertility.
+Undiagnosed thyroid disease may put you at risk for serious health conditions, such as heart disease, osteoporosis, and infertility.
 Approximately 60% of individuals with thyroid disease don't even know they have it.
 Don't be one of them.

 How Does My Thyroid Work?